makeworld-the-better-one/fmrl/spec.md

 Servers MUST at least support the Status Query.
 Servers SHOULD support Set Status and Set Avatar, unless they are read-only servers like proxies.

-Clients MUST support all of the Status API.
+Clients MAY support whatever parts of the status API that are relevant to the purpose of the client.

 #### Status Query